 - Boomerang: A great Gmail tool to schedule and follow-up on pitches.

-- The Ultimate Guide to Content Distribution e-book: Our e-book, which offers tips for everything from optimizing your content for distribution to pitching journalists.
+- The Ultimate Guide to Content Distribution: Our handy guide on all things distribution, from optimizing your content for distribution to pitching journalists.

 Email marketer resources:

-- SumoMe: A great suite of tools to help you optimize your site to increase conversions, including heat maps, list builder popups, social sharing buttons, CTAs, and more.
+- Sumo: A great suite of tools to help you optimize your site to increase conversions, including heat maps, list builder popups, social sharing buttons, CTAs, and more.

 - HubSpot: All-in-one marketing software that helps every aspect of your machine, from analytics and CTAs to landing pages and SEO.